The Best Morning Routine to Avoid Feeling Like a Victim All Day

 I am going to give you the best morning routine to avoid feeling like a victim.
-Lately I’ve been hearing from a number of clients, friends, family who are feeling like victims.
+Lately I’ve been hearing from a number of clients, friends, and family who are feeling like victims.
 They feel helpless in the face of what’s going on in the world, difficult relationships with friends and family, dissatisfaction with their jobs, and more.
 Why?

 The Best Morning Routine to Avoid Feeling Like a Victim:

-She and I were both going through some similar family situations that we would have preferred to skip.
+My friend and I were both going through some similar family situations that we would have preferred to skip.
 Or at least wait and read the summary later.
 She kept saying things like, “Why do I have to spend time with people who make me feel bad about myself?
 If we weren’t related, I wouldn’t even choose to be friends with these people!
 I feel like I keep trying to love people who don’t treat me the way I ask them to and I hate it.”

 My inner smart-alec asked, do you have to be friends with them to love them?
 What if you stopped spending time with them?
 Who is going to condemn you?